 Social media should be seen as an opportunity for the government to effectively engage with its citizens and help society progress.

-Dan Pfeiffer, Senior advisor to former President of the United States Barak Obama said “anything that breaks down barriers and brings the public and politicians closer together is a good thing.”
+Dan Pfeiffer, the Senior Advisor to former President of the United States Barak Obama, said “anything that breaks down barriers and brings the public and politicians closer together is a good thing.”